mobiliza/ultra-tiny-lms-challenge/README.md

 We expect a fully responsive solution and we want to evaluate your styling skills (CSS, styled-components, whatever) so if you're going to use a CSS library, customize it a bit.

-It's important that we can run your application so please provide a Readme.md with instruction on how to run and/or deploy it for free somewhere (Bonus points for that).
+It's important that we can run your application so please provide a `readme.md` with instructions on how to run it and/or deploy it for free somewhere you know (Bonus points for that).

 After a successful submission we will invite you to a online chat in order to talk about your design choices and how you would develop specific new features on top of what you build.
 Please be ready.